structurizr/structurizr.github.io/dsl/71-language.md

 ## perspectives

 The `perspectives` block is used to define one or more named perspectives for an element or relationship.
-See [Help - Perspectives](/ui/diagrams/perspectives) for how these are used.
+See [DSL cookbook - Perspectives](/dsl/cookbook/perspectives/) for how these are used.

 ```
 perspectives {